- Types of Eczema

 – Patient has used systemic medication, medical devices or natural health products to

-on the areas to be biopsied within 4 weeks of biopsy day
+phototherapy within 4 weeks of biopsy day

 – Patient has used oral, intravenous, intramuscular or intra-lesional or intra-articular

-of biopsy day
+longer) of biopsy day

 – Patient has used topical medication, natural health products or medical devices to

-weeks of biopsy day
+be biopsied within 2 weeks of biopsy day

 – Patients is currently using or has used isotretinoin